Experience Design & Human Transformation

 Experience Design & Value Co-Creation

-Experience and value co-creation has become a key idea in services and tourism marketing in the 21st century.
-It recognises the power of actively involving consumers in the creation and consumption of products, services and experiences.
-This research line addresses the questions: How can we apply the principles of co-creation in the service fields, including tourism, leisure and events?
-Who are the key actors that co-create experiences and value in the service eco-system for mutual value and wellbeing?
+This research line addresses the questions: How can we apply the principles of co-creation in the service fields, including tourism, leisure, and events?
+Who are the key actors that co-create experiences and value in the service eco-system?
 How can we implement digital technology to elevate co-creation to a next level?
 How can we co-create value together to elevate our collective human consciousness and create value for our entire eco-system?

 These selected recent publications may be of your interest: